 Now you have arrived here, you might be looking for a (part-time) job.
 As a former expat in Spain, I know it can be difficult, so I have written down 8 tips on how to find a job in Arnhem:

 1) Learn Dutch as soon as possible

 Arnhem is not Amsterdam, so there aren’t too many international companies where you can choose from.
-For most jobs, you really need Dutch.
+For most jobs, you really need to speak Dutch.
 Also, because it’s obligated by law to have all working contracts in Dutch and trust me, you want to know where you are signing for.